CTA-K12/UserBundle/Resources/doc/index.md

 **Note:**

 > The doc uses a bundle named `AcmeUserBundle`.
 If you want to use the same
 > name, you need to register it in your kernel.
-But you can of course place
+But you can, of course, place
-> your user class in the bundle you want.
+> your user class in any bundle you want.

-**Warning:**

-> If you override the __construct() method in your User class, be sure
-> to call parent::__construct(), as the base User class depends on
-> this to initialize some fields.
+>
+> The doc asumes you use the entity name `Role`.
+If you use a different entity
+> name, you'll need to update the join in the `User` entity we already defined.

 ##### Doctrine ORM User class